Updated

 - Cheatsheet format

-- Markdown + YAML frontmatter
+- Markdown with YAML frontmatter, or JSON

 - Storage